raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 6. Return the CID, and charge the cost of the above operations, and potentially a price for rent/storage.

-At this point, the actor will be ready to be instantiated through the standard `InitActor#Exec`.
-Any params provided will be passed through to the actor's constructor (method number = 0).
-This includes source depoyable byte streams (EVM bytecode) for foreign actors.
+At this point, the actor can be instantiated many times through the standard `InitActor#Exec` method.
+Parameters provided will be passed through to the actor's constructor (currently identified by `method_number=1`).
+This includes byte streams corresponding to deployables for foreign actors (e.g. EVM bytecode).

 #### Actor message dispatch